Biodiversity Units

 What are Biodiversity Units?

-Biodiversity units are the unit of measurement for a new scheme that has been introduced by the UK government designed to help improve biodiversity and climate conservation within the UK.
+Biodiversity units are part of the Biodiversity Net Gain (BNG) initiative introduced by the UK government to help improve biodiversity and climate conservation within the UK.
+They are the unit of measurement for evaluating biodiversity gains.

 The idea behind it is to look specifically at the development and construction sectors and how moving forward, any company in this space must improve the biodiversity value of the area that they are developing.

-In fact, breaking even is still not good enough, with the new rules stating that you must improve the biodiversity by 10% through Biodiversity Net Gain (BNG) and unless you prove how you are going to do this at the planning permission stage you will not be allowed to move ahead with the project.
+In fact, breaking even is still not good enough, with the new rules stating that you must improve the biodiversity by 10% through something called Biodiversity Net Gain (BNG) and unless you prove at the planning permission stage in regards to how you are going to do this, you will not be allowed to move ahead with the project.

 As a final step, if biodiversity units are not available onsite, and if biodiversity units are not available offsite, then you are allowed to purchase biodiversity credits directly from the government.
 You can find out more information about biodiversity credits here.